-BSc Economist in Tourism and Catering 2019/20
+Economist in Tourism and Cate /2022 ering

 1. Module code: B19TVC04E

 2. Title: COMPETENCE DEVELOPMENT

 3. Credit points: 3

 4. Start term: spring

 5. Module leader: EDIT GYARMATINÉ BÁNYAI, DR.

 6. Accredited by:

 7. Module restrictions:

 Pre-requisite none

 Programme restrictions BSc in Tourism and Catering

 Level restrictions 4

 Other restrictions or requirements none

-to provide students win university and future to teach a set of skills are essential for a succession to develop students' seinterpersonal skills, endecision-making, con to provide students with basic knowledge, skills and the right attitude to succeed in university and future professional working environment to teach a set of skills grounded in behavioural science theory and research that are essential for a successful career in management. to develop students' soft skills for workplace success; skills such as personal and interpersonal skills, emotional intelligence, networking, teamwork, cooperation, decision-making, communication, time management - that will help them
+Module aims: to provide students with basic knowledge, skills and the right attitude to succe in university and future professional working environment to teach a set of skills grounded in behavioural science theory and research that are essential for a successful career in management. to develop students' soft skills for workplace success; skills such as personal a interpersonal skills, emotional intelligence, networking, teamwork, cooperating decision-making, communication, time management - that will help the become effective employees and managers

-9. Learning outcomes: On completion of this module, the successful student will be able to: 1. distinguish the typical managerial skills, and understand the importance of their development 2. apply the theories of group dynamics; contribute positively to group (team) working 3. define and, contrast concerns and misunderstandings associated with emotional intelligence (EI) emotional-social intelligence (ESI); how emotions work to influence thought and behaviour; and how EI and ESI is learned and developed 4. distinguished the different types of interpersonal conflict and apply the type-appropriate conflict resolution practices 5. communicate intentionally and strategically in daily interactions to align their goals to outcomes and tailor messages to various audiences to maximize impact 6. examine their personal influence through relationship building
+9. Learning outcomes: On completion of this module, the successful student will be able to:

+distinguish the typical managerial skills, and understand the importance of the development apply the theories of group dynamics; contribute positively to group (tean

+working 3. define and, contrast concerns and misunderstandings associated with emotio intelligence (EI) emotional-social intelligence (ESI); how emotions work influence thought and behaviour; and how EI and ESI is learned and develop

+4. distinguished the different types of interpersonal conflict and apply the appropriate conflict resolution practices 5. communicate intentionally and strategically in daily interactions to alig solution practices and strategically in daily interactions to align their

-ion regarding their current and future personality
+6. examine their persona d tailor messages to various audiences to maximize impact al influence through relationship building ion regarding their current and future personality